jonespm/caliper-java/README.md

 # IMS Global Learning Consortium, Inc.

+****NOTICE: 1EdTech will be moving Caliper to private repositories on June 17, 2023.
+Access to the repositories will be available for 1EdTech Contributing Members and Affiliates.
+We encourage you to get involved in 1EdTech to support the Caliper work and get certified for Caliper.****

 # caliper-java
 The [Caliper Analytics® Specification](https://www.imsglobal.org/caliper/v1p1/caliper-spec-v1p1) provides a structured approach to describing, collecting and exchanging learning activity data at